brunoccst/az-900-microsoft-azure-fundamentals/README.md

 ### Management groups
 Management groups serve the purpose of grouping subscriptions or even other management groups for a better organization.
 > Example: your company has a development team and a marketing team.
 You can have a root management group called *root management group*, then inside of it there is a *marketing management group*, that has one subscription, and an *IT management group*, that has two subscriptions.

+## Compute resources
+The meaning of "*compute*" is the computer is executing code - it can be your company's code or a third party application.
+This section describe the Azure resources that are responsible for executing computing tasks.

+### Virtual Machines (VM)
+A "slice" of a physical machine shared with other customers.
+It acts and behaves as its own physical machine, but virtualized into its single piece, so you can have multiple virtual machines in the same physical machine.
+It's considered an **IaaS**.

+You can configure it according to your needs, such as defining the number of CPU cores, CPU speed, RAM size and so on, such as in a physical machine.

+### App Services (Web apps)
+A paradigm for running code in the cloud.
+In other words, you provide your code to the cloud, which will then run it.
+You can't change the hardware, but you can choose the plan, which will impact the performance and the costs.
+It's considered a **PaaS**.

+Some examples are the application

+### Azure Containers Instances (ACI)

+### Azure Kubernetes Service (AKS)

+### Windows Virtual Desktop